 - Click here for information on how to submit a homeowners insurance claim (Lone Star Legal Aid).

 - Click here for information on FEMA and how it can help you (Lone Star Legal Aid).
+This brochure is also available in Spanish and Vietnamese.

 - Click here for a Public Utility Commission 2/21/21 press release regarding a series of orders which among other things, immediately suspends electricity disconnections for nonpayment and requires deferred payment plans for customers of investor owned utilities (Oncor, AEP, CenterPoint, TNMP).